openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

 **VolumeMode (Optional)**

-Local PV LVM supports two kind of volume modes(Defaults to Filesystem mode):
+Local PV LVM supports two kinds of volume modes (Defaults to Filesystem mode):

-Block (Block mode can be used in a case where application itself maintains filesystem) Filesystem (Application which requires filesystem as a prerequisite)
+Block (Block mode can be used in a case where the application itself maintains filesystem) Filesystem (Application which requires filesystem as a prerequisite)

 :::note